KalBartal/Rock-Paper-Scissors/README.md

 This is a simple application that asks the user for a choice between rock, paper and scissors then compares that against the computer's randomly generated choice based on the well known rock paper scissors game's rules.

-The application uses ASCII graphics to do display the user's and computer's choice.
+The application uses ASCII graphics to do display the user's and computer's choice

 ## Usage